ros/diagnostics/diagnostic_aggregator/ros2_migration_readme.md

 creates a series of analyzers according to the specifications of its private parameters.
 The aggregated diagnostics data is organized

+Dependency :

+	Psutil package should be installed.
+If psutil package for python3 then execute "sudo -H python3 -m pip install psutil"

 Build proccedure and testing